becm/mpt-base/README.md

 ## Core
 Most interface definitions and in-memory operations.

-Operations for coding, data stores, configuration, messages and configuration.
+Implementation of message coding, data buffers and event processing.

+Definitions and operations for generic file parsing and configuration interface.

 ## Plot
-Datatypes and operations for data plotting.
+Types and operations for data plotting.

+Definitions for generic graphic objects.

 Additional operations for data output, value source and profile generation.

 ## Input/Output
 Socket operations and input loop.

-Own implementation of buffered data stream was deemed necessary for control over buffers and additional data for encoding/decoding.
+Buffered data stream with integrated data encoding/decoding and message send/receive.

+Implementation of output interface with channel selection (stdout/stderr, history file, remote process) depending on MPT message type.

 Notification system for registering and waiting for multiple inputs.

-Interface for dynamic loading of shared library modules.
+## Loader
+Wrappers to load functionality from shared libraries.

+Provide abstration for line input from user.

+## C++
+Implementation and extensions of basic (core, plot, I/O) elements.

+Generic graphic display implementation.

 ## LUA bindings
 Interface to use MPT stream and COBS encoding.